bdeckard92/dupUT/01-Class-Content/10-OOP/01-Activities/Git-Guide/README.md

    The `-u` flag tells Git to include untracked files in our stash.

-10. `newFile.js` has now been put away, so we can safely checkout to `dev` with the following command:
+10. `newFile.js` has now been put away, so we can safely checkout to `dev` by using the following command:

    ```sh
    git checkout dev
    ```

 11. Don't worry, the stash isn't lost.
 We can use additional commands to bring those changes back.
-Run the following commands to see this in action:
+Enter the following commands to see this in action:

    ```sh
    git checkout main